Cats have a number of very powerful biological urges.

 Step 1: The cats receive a pre-anesthetic injection an excellent long-acting pain drug for cats, Depending on the cat’s temperament and mood, sedatives may be added as well to control anxiety pre-op and to provide additional pain relief.
 This type of opioid medication is mode 1, and it is given in a pre-emptive pain fashion.

 Step 2: Anesthesia is induced with injectable IV drugs, and then the cat is placed on inhalation anesthetic.
 The injectable drugs are chosen to take advantage of their inherent pain control properties.
 This is mode 2, and it is also done pre-emptively.
-The cat’s blood pressure, oxygen saturation, and expired CO
+The cat’s blood pressure, oxygen saturation, and expired CO2 are monitored.

 Step 3: Nerve blocks are done with local anesthetic.
 This is mode 3, and it is also done pre-emptively.